DalyaG/Sphinx185/documentation_template_for_your_next_project/_build/html/_sources/index.rst.txt

 This documentation was last updated on |today|.

 ..
 Finished personalizing all the relevant details?
 Great!
-Now make this your main index.rst, Replace 'mastertoc_template' with 'mastertoc' (here and in .rst files that link this as "home") And run `make clean html` from your documentation folder :)
+Now make this your main index.rst, And run `make clean html` from your documentation folder :)